ibm-cloud-docs/watson-assistant/deploy.md

 ![Image of the Live environment page](images/live-environment-page.png)

 ## Reviewing your connected channels
+{: #deploy-assistant-review-channels}

 Channels represent the locations or communication platforms where your assistant interacts with your users.
 Common examples of channels include the phone, a website, or Slack.
 If you do not connect your assistant to a channel, your users are not able to access the assistant.

 You can review your connected channels in the following two places:

-- **Draft environment** page: Channels that are connected to this environment are exposed only to your internal team for testing and not to your customers.
+- **Draft environment**: Channels that are connected to this environment are exposed only to your internal team for testing and not to your customers.
-- **Live environment** page: Channels that are connected to this environment represent the public-facing experience of your assistant and are exposed to your customers.
+- **Live environment**: Channels that are connected to this environment represent the public-facing experience of your assistant and are exposed to your customers.

+For more information on environments, see [Environments](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#environments).

-You can test integrations from the **Draft environment** page and interact with your draft web chat on the **Preview** page.
+You can test integrations from the draft environment and interact with your draft web chat on the **Preview** page.
 When you first create a new assistant, the assistant automatically connects to the web chat channel in your live environment.
 However, the assistant itself is not available to your customers until you embed the web chat JavaScript in the header of your website.
 For more information, see [Adding the web chat to your website](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat).

 ## Connecting your assistant to a new channel
+{: #deploy-assistant-new-channel}

 All of the channels you can connect your assistant to are available in the **Integrations** catalog.
 Two types of integrations are available from the **Integrations** catalog:

 - Channels: The location where your assistant interacts with your users, for example, over the phone, on a website, or in Slack.
 At least one channel is required for every assistant.